TobiasPSP/doneland_sources/DC-DC-Converter/buck/XL4015/readme.md

 > [!TIP]
 > The maximum output current of **5A** requires to add a heat sink to the chip.
 While the **XL4015** is dependable and rugged, avoid exploting its maximum specs.
 Boards using **XL4015** run well for long-time output currents of **3-4A**.
 >
 > Stable output current also depends on the voltage difference between input and output.
-The lower the difference, the less work needs to be done, and the more stable output current and the less heat is produced.
+The lower the difference, the less work needs to be done, and the more stable output current and less heat is produced.

 | Feature | Supported |
 | --- | --- |